 “Long-term retirement investors should keep their focus on their goals and not on short-term market fluctuations,” Hawkins said.
 “Participants should focus on being appropriately diversified, their long-term investment objectives and time horizon and less on day-to-day market moves.”

 When dealing with a period of volatility, GuideStone believes investors should keep four principles in mind:

 - Always focus on your objectives, not your emotions.
 Specifically regarding retirement participants, these assets are to serve your needs for a long period of time.
 Make sure your objectives and actions are consistent with your time horizon.
-Investors can choose to use GuideStone Advisors’ GPS: Guided Planning Services® to assist in determining an age-appropriate investment allocation.

 - Avoid making impulsive decisions.
 “Guard against making ad hoc changes in your portfolio,” Hawkins said.
 “Making changes based on short-term market movements is almost a guarantee for failure as it promotes buying high and selling low.”

 The performance of your account moving forward will be determined based on results of the financial markets in the future, not the past.
 Selling today cannot avoid yesterday’s losses in a down market.
 Likewise, in an up market, you cannot buy yesterday’s performance by investing in the hottest fund.

 - Don’t count losses (or gains).
 Consistent contributions to a retirement plan afford investors a systematic way of taking advantage of investment opportunities as markets ebb and flow.